-6. Conclusion
+6. Conclusions

-In this work the need for automated compatibility testing is outlined and underpinned by a concept, based on a literature review.
-The findings of the literature review were presented in the chapter on the state of the art, existing test strategies from VIBN and CS were discussed and the concept of compatibility from various literature sources was brought together and examined.
-The SiL and HiL strategies from the VIBN and anomaly-based detection from the CS were considered to be particularly relevant and decisive for the compatibility testing presented in this study.
+In this work, the need for automated compatibility testing is outlined and underpinned by a concept, based on a literature review.
+The findings of the literature review were presented in the chapter on the state of the art, existing test strategies from VC and CS were discussed, and the concept of compatibility from various literature sources was brought together and examined.
+The SiL and HiL strategies from the VC and anomalybased detection from CS were considered to be particularly relevant and decisive for the compatibility testing presented in this study.

-Based on this, the most important requirements for the concept were then derived and identified by means of a requirements analysis.
+Based on this, the most important requirements for the concept were then derived and identified by means of a requirement analysis.
 The results of the requirement analysis are shown in the concept section of this work.

-Furthermore, it was discussed how the strategies determined from the VIBN and the CS can be transferred to the processes of restarting the PLC and installing new software on the PLC.
+Furthermore, it was discussed how the strategies determined from the VC and CS can be transferred to the processes of restarting the PLC and installing new software on the PLC.

 The proposed concept for carrying out an automatic compatibility check was developed using applied research into the early detection of incompatibilities.
-A 4-phase concept was presented, which is characterized by the comparison of target and actual states of the software and hardware components.
+A four-phase concept was presented, which is characterized by the comparison of the target and actual states of the software and hardware components.

-As a result of the compatibility check, the concept offers an overview of incompatibilities found and shows possible reactions.
+As a result of the compatibility check, the concept offers an overview of the incompatibilities found and shows possible reactions.